 Risk and Compliance

 Irwin Mitchell LLP and the Irwin Mitchell Group have taken steps to evaluate the nature and extent of its exposure to the risk of modern slavery occurring in its supply chain.
-We do not consider that we operate in high risk sectors or locations.
+We do not consider that the Irwin Mitchell Group operates in high-risk sectors or locations.

-We do not tolerate slavery and human trafficking within our supply chains and would immediately seek to terminate our relationship with a supplier where evidence of a failure to comply with our policies was discovered.
+The Irwin Mitchell Group does not tolerate slavery and human trafficking within its supply chains and would immediately seek to terminate its relationship with a supplier where evidence of a failure to comply with the Group’s policies was discovered.

 Group Chief Executive